Where would you drive Machine Learning and Artificial Intelligence (MLAI) for the next decade?

 Machine learning and artificial intelligence (ML/AI) are capabilities that will transform economies and the basis of competition globally, unlock new societal and environmental value and accelerate scientific discovery.

-The MLAI FSP is exploring questions such as: how do we use machine learning to augment a scientist’s ability to generate and learn from scientific data?
+The MLAI FSP explored questions such as: how do we use machine learning to augment a scientist’s ability to generate and learn from scientific data?
 What is the best way to include domain constraints (such as physical laws) and design constraints (such as privacy and fairness) into machine learning models?
 Where can we exploit genomic information in plant and animal breeding?
 Why is deep learning so effective in extracting meaningful features?
 How can we provide explainable AI for decision-making to protect the great barrier reef?
-Solving these types of challenges will open new vistas of scientific knowledge and positive impact.
+Solving these types of challenges open new vistas of scientific knowledge and positive impact.

-The goals of the FSP are:
+The goals of the FSP were:

-- People – the platform we create, and the people we train will become a capability that fundamentally changes the way CSIRO undertakes core research challenges.
+- People – the platform we create, and the people we train become a capability that fundamentally changes the way CSIRO undertakes core research challenges.